Padillma/StopWatch/README.md

 1. Green font color for best lap time and red for the worst
 2. lap times can be name Lap 1, Lap 2, Lap 3, etc. but in decending order
 3. changing the favicon for the window.

-4/2/2023
-will meet with client to approve requirements or add if any are missing